-$$\Delta t = \frac{\mathsf{Timestamp}{n+1} - \mathsf{Timestamp}n}{\mathsf{Sampling rate Oversampling}}$$
+$$\Delta t = \frac{\mathsf{Timestamp}{n+1} - \mathsf{Timestamp}n}{\mathsf{Sampling rate}}$$

-The following registers can be used for the timestamp mode:
+The following registers can be used for the timestamp option:

-Registe er Value Direction Description SPC_TIA MESTAMP_STARTTIME 47030 read/write Return the reset time when using reference clock mode.
-Hours are placed in bit 16 to 23, minutes are placed in bit 8 to 15, seconds are placed in bit 0 to $7$ SPC_TIA MESTAMP_STARTDATE 47031 read/write Return the reset date when using reference clock mode.
-The year is placed in bit 16 to 31, the month is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIA MESTAMP_TIMEOUT 47045 read/write Sets a timeout in milliseconds for waiting of an reference clock edge SPC_TIA MESTAMP_AVAILMODES 47001 read Returns all available modes as a bitmap.
-Modes are listed below SPC_TIA MESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is disabled.
+Register Value Direction Description SPC_TIMESTAMP_STARTTIME 47030 read/write Return the reset time when using reference clock mode.
+Hours are placed in bit 16 the placed in bit 8 to 15, seconds are placed in bit 0 to 7 SPC_TIMESTAMP_STARTDATE 47031 read/write Return the reset date when using reference clock mode.
+The year is placed in bit 16 to 31, the month is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIMESTAMP_TIMEOUT 47045 read/write Set's a timeout in milli seconds for waiting of an reference clock edge SPC_TIMESTAMP_AVAILMODES 47001 read Returns all available modes as a bitmap.
+Modes are listed below SPC_TIMESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is Timestamp is disabled.
 SPC_TS_RESET 1h The counters are reset and the local PC time is stored for read out by SPC_TIMESTAMP_STARTTIME and SPC_TIMESTAMP_STARTDATE registers.
 SPC_TSMODE_STANDARD 2h Standard mode, counter is reset by explicit reset command.
-SPC_TSMODE_STARTRESET 4h Counter is res set on every card start, all timestamps are in relation to card start.
-SPC_TSCNT_INTERNAL 100h Counter is rur nning with complete width on sampling clock SPC_TSCNT_REFCLOCKPOS 200h Counter is spl clock it, upper part is running with external reference clock positive edge, lower part is running with sampling SPC_TSCNT_REFCLOCKNEG 400h Counter is spl pling clock lit, upper part is running with external reference clock negative edge, lower part is running with sam- SPC_TSXIOACQ_ENABLE 1000h Enables the trigger synchronous acquisition of the BaseXIO inputs with every stored timestamp in the upper byte.
+SPC_TSMODE_STARTRESET SPC_TSMODE_STARTRESET 4h SPC_TSCNT_INTERNAL 100h Counter is reset on every card start, all timestamps are in relation to card start.
+SPC_TSCNT_INTERNAL Counter is running with complete width on sampling clock SPC_TSCNT_REFCLOCKPOS 200h Counter is split, upper part is running with external reference clock positive edge, lower part is running with sampli clock Counter is split, upper part is running with external reference clock negative edge, lower part is running with sampling clock SPC_TSCNT_REFCLOCKNEG 400h SPC_TSXIOINC_ENABLE 2000h Enables the trigger synchronous acquisition of the two 10 bit incremental counters with every stored timestamp in the upper 20 bit of the timestamp data.
+SPC_TSXIOACQ_ENABLE 1000h Enables the tr Enables the trigger synchronous acquisition of the BaseXIO inputs with every stored timestamp in the upper byte.
 SPC_TSXIOACQ_DISABLE 0 The timestamp is filled up with leading zeros as a sign extension for positive values.
-SPC_TSFEAT_NONE Oh No additiona l timestamp is created.
+SPC_TSFEAT_NONE 0 No additiona Il timestamp is created.
 The total number of stamps is only trigger related.
-SPC_TSFEAT_STORE1STABA 10000h Enables the c mode. reation of one additional timestamp for the first A area sample when using the ABA (dual-timebase)
+SPC_TSFEAT_STORE1STABA 10000h Enables the c base) mode.
+Enables the creation of one additional timestamp for the first A area sample when using the optional ABA (dual-time-base) mode.

-Writes to the SPC\TS\RESET register can only have an effect on the counters, if the cards clock generation is already active.
-This is the case when the card either has already done an acquisition after the last reset or if the clock setup has already been actively transferred to the card by issuing the M2CMD\CARD\WRITESETUP command.
+Writes to the SPC_TS_RESET register can only have an effect on the counters, if the cards clock generation is already active.
+This is the case when the card either has already done an acquisition after the last reset or if the clock setup has already been actively transferred to the card by issuing the M2CMD_CARD_WRITESETUP command.